Aldaviva/TimeParabox/README.md

         ```bat
         TimeParabox.exe "Infinite Exit" 2
         ```
-8. Focus the game window
+1. Focus the game window
+1. This program will run the game
-9. To stop the speedrun program, focus its console window and press `Ctrl`+`C`
+1. To stop this program, focus its console window and press `Ctrl`+`C`